firsttris/mfrc522-rpi/README.md

 (not tested)
 Authenticate on block 7 with key from block 7, write new key to block.

-## Buzzer (piezo speaker)
+## Buzzer

 ![Screenshot](https://github.com/firsttris/mfrc522-rpi/blob/master/wiki/buzzer.jpg)

-Its possible to get Buzzer notifications when the RFID Module Reads your chip, simply connect a Buzzer with the RED cable to PIN 18 and the black to any ground on the GPIO's (see wiring & hardware installation)
+Its possible to get buzzer notifications when the module reads a chip, simply connect a piezo speaker with the RED cable to PIN 18 and the black to any ground on the GPIO's (see wiring)

 ## Documentation